-If you have not yet received an email regarding your University ID number, contact the Office of Admissions.
+If you do not receive an email regarding your University ID number, contact the Office of Admissions.

 Important note to students who applied using the IU eApplication: you created a guest account when you applied online using the IU eApplication.
-The guest account was created for the sole purpose of submitting your application online.
+The guest account was created solely for the purpose of submitting your application online.
 To check your status, you will need to create an IU computing account, using the directions below.

-- Read the Guidelines for Appropriate Usage, which are rules and policies for IT account use at IU.
-After you have read the guidelines, enter Yes to agree to these policies.
-Then click Continue.
+- Read the Guidelines for Appropriate Usage, which are rules and policies for IT account use at IU, and agree to these policies.